ssachan675-cpu/gravix247-legal/terms-of-service.md

 4.2 **Accurate information.** You agree to provide accurate and current information during profile setup (including your name, mobile number, UPSC exam attempt year, and optional subject) and to keep this information up to date.

 4.3 **One account per person.** You may maintain only one Gravix247 account.
 Creating multiple accounts to circumvent restrictions, evade enforcement action, or abuse promotional or new-user benefits is prohibited and may result in suspension of all associated accounts.
 (See Section 3.2 of our Privacy Policy regarding device-based abuse prevention.)

+4.4 **One device per account.** Your Gravix247 account is bound to the **first Android device you sign in from**, and can be used on **that one device only**.
+This applies to free and paid use alike.
+If you sign in from a different device, access will be blocked on that device.

+- **This limit applies to paid subscriptions.** A subscription does not entitle you to use the Service on more than one device at a time.
+- **If you change or lose your phone**, contact us at the address in Section 17 and we will move your account to your new device after verifying that you own it.
+There is no automatic self-service transfer.
+- Repeated device-transfer requests from one account may be treated as account sharing under Section 4.3 and Section 8.
+- **A device transfer is not a refund event.** Time during which you are unable to access the Service while awaiting a transfer does not extend your subscription period or entitle you to any refund (Section 7.8).

 ---